underwriteyourlife/officialsite/_posts/2017-11-24-Cheesy Meatloaf.md

 <h2> Step 4 </h2>

 Lastly, I poured the mixture into pans lined with tin-foil and baked for 40-50 minutes until fully cooked.
-Since I used 80/20 ground beef, the whole mixture was kinda fatty and "liquidy" but it harded up as it cooled down- I would reccomend using a lower fat content ground beef before baking!
+Since I used 80/20 ground beef, the whole mixture was kinda fatty and "liquidy" but it hardened up as it cooled down- I would recommend using a lower fat content ground beef before baking!

 Once it was cooked, I let the loafs cool on the counter top before wrapping them entirely in tin-foil and sticking them in the freezer to eat next week.
 Overall it wasn't too bad!
 The portion sizes (it made 6 for me) were a little small but still super filling.